Juicingjournal.com is reader-funded. When you purchase products from our links, we may earn an affiliate commission at no additional cost to you.

 That is the short version of this epic blender buying guide.
 Feel free to click the links above to read the full review of each blender.
 Otherwise, let’s continue by diving into the different types of blenders that you can buy today.

 In the next section, we’ll go over each of the top-rated blenders.
-You’ll learn more about the Vitamix A3300 in a bit.
+You’ll learn more about the Vitamix A3500 in a bit.

-What makes Vitamix A3300 the best blender of the year is its smart features.
+What makes Vitamix A3500 the best blender of the year is its smart features.
 No brand can compete with Vitamix’s line of state-of-the-art blending machines.
 Zip.
 Zilch.
 Zero.
 Nada.

-I also have to mention that it’s one of the best-rated blenders at Amazon, garnering 4.7 out of 5 stars.
+I also have to mention that it’s one of the best-rated blenders at Amazon, garnering 4.8 out of 5 stars at the time I updated this roundup.

 #3 Blendtec Pro 800 – Quietest & Most Powerful Blender